 Preparing to become a Volunteer

 To become a Home-Start Calderdale volunteer you must undertake one of our Volunteer Preparation Courses.
-These courses run at least four times a year in different locations around Calderdale.
+These courses run at least three times a year in different locations around Calderdale.

 Each session covers a different area of volunteering with Home-Start and supporting a family in need.

 - Session 1: Introduction